hadenpell/tiktok-market-research-demo/README.md

-[reference/research-prompts.ts](reference/research-prompts.ts) contains the two prompts the production app sends to a Manus agent to do the real research (niche video scraping + hook pattern extraction, then personalized topic banks & calendar).
+[reference/research-prompts.ts](reference/research-prompts.ts) contains the two prompts the production app sends to a Manus agent to do the real research (niche video scraping + hook pattern extraction, then personalized topic banks and calendar).
 They're included so this repo documents how the real thing works, but the file is never imported — nothing here calls out to Apify, TikTok, or an LLM.